TomOdellSheetMusic/RiotPoints-to-EUR/README.md

 [.net framework](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.15-windows-x64-installer) (tested with .net 5,6,7)

 ## Usage
-Run and input the amount of RP.
+Run and input the amount of RP and item costs or the total RP with the amount set to 1.
 The amount is just a multiplier so you dont have to calculate the price for multiple items.